-Faculty of Engineering: ENGG 209 School of Native Studies: NS 360
+Faculty of Engineering: ENGG 209

-Faculty of Rehabilitation Medicine; REHAB 476
+Faculty of Rehabilitation Medicine: REHAB 476

 (4) Graduation Requirements

 - a.
 To qualify for the Bachelor of Design, students must successfully complete all program requirements.
 Students must also meet all promotion, final-year and residence requirements, and have Departmental recommendation. - b.
 Degrees "With Distinction" shall be awarded to students who achieve a grade point average of 3.5 or more, on all units of course weight credited to the program and on all units of course weight in Art and Design credited to the program.
 Students who have taken part of their program at another university may be granted a degree "With Distinction" at the discretion of the Faculty.